Become a Member.

 - Completing a newcomer card and submitting it to the parish office Requesting their previous congregation to send us a letter of transfer.
 For Episcopal parishes, a standard form is available while other denominations can provide a courtesy letter.

 - Providing basic personal details including name, date of birth, and baptismal date and location for our records.
-Note: It is possible to participate actively in Grace Episcopal Church’s activities without being baptized.
+Note: It is possible to participate actively in St. George Episcopal Church’s activities without being baptized.
 However, we encourage individuals to consider baptism and full membership in the Body of Christ at some point.